knolls/cisco_class/README.md

 ###Multi Spanner

 Multi Spanner will crawl everything get the devices list, then monitor each device in its own thread.
-When it sees an interface with over 1000 packets (this is a place holder it would monitor errors) then it will create an erspan session on that port for x amount of time. when the timer ends it will clean up the erspan session and continue to monitor the device
+When it sees an interface with over 1000 packets (this is a place holder it would monitor errors) then it will create an erspan session on that port for x amount of time. when the timer ends it will clean up the erspan session and continue to monitor the device.

 ![span output](http://i.imgur.com/o07GepF.png "span output")

 #APIC Scripts